pixijs/pixijs/README.md

 The aim of this project is to provide a fast lightweight 2D library that works across all devices.
 The Pixi renderer allows everyone to enjoy the power of hardware acceleration without prior knowledge of webGL.
-Also its fast.
+Also, it's fast.

 If you’re interested in pixi.js then feel free to follow me on twitter ([@doormat23](https://twitter.com/doormat23)) and I will keep you posted!
 And